ertdfgcvb/CMYK/README.txt

 -------------------------------------------------------------------------------
 CMYK

-These examples demonstrates the use of slightly modified Processing PGraphicsPDF class which permits, among a few other things, to set colors in CMYK space.
+A few examples that demonstrate the use of slightly modified Processing PGraphicsPDF class which permits, among a few other things, to set colors in CMYK space.
 This class was used used at a Resonate.io workshop in Belgrade, 2013